Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: The case of interval decomposable modules

+Note that codirections can be extended to any finite corner (i.e., that is potentially not the pseudo corner of an infinite corner) straightforwardly, and that pseudo death corners can be defined by symmetry.
+We now prove Proposition~\ref{prop:exact_recovery}. \\

-\textbf{We first show the inclusion $\supp{\tilde I}\subseteq\supp{I}$.} More specifically, we have to prove that the (finite, pseudo and infinite) $L$-corners computed by Algorithm~\ref{algo:generate_corners} all belong to $\supp{I}$.
-A key argument that we will use several times comes from the following lemma, which allows for a local control of the boundary of $\supp{I}$ using the hyperplanes associated to specific $L$-corners.
+\textbf{We first show the inclusion ${\tilde I}\subseteq {I}$.} More specifically, we have to prove that the corners computed by Algorithm~\ref{algo:generate_corners} all belong to ${I}$.
+A key argument that we will use several times comes from the following lemma, which allows for a local control of the boundary of ${I}$ using the hyperplanes associated to specific corners.